Indian Rebellion of 1857: Reorganisation

-Military reorganisation
+Military Reorganisation

-The Bengal army dominated the Indian army before 1857 and a direct result after the rebellion was the scaling back of the size of the Bengali contingent in the army.
+The Bengal Army dominated the Presidency armies before 1857 and a direct result after the rebellion was the scaling back of the size of the Bengali contingent in the army.
 The Brahmin presence in the Bengal Army was reduced because of their perceived primary role as mutineers.
 The British looked for increased recruitment in the Punjab for the Bengal army as a result of the apparent discontent that resulted in the Sepoy conflict.

 The rebellion transformed both the native and British armies of British India.
 Of the 74 regular Bengal Native Infantry regiments in existence at the beginning of 1857, only twelve escaped mutiny or disbandment.
 All ten of the Bengal Light Cavalry regiments were lost.
 The old Bengal Army had accordingly almost completely vanished from the order of battle.
 These troops were replaced by new units recruited from castes hitherto under-utilised by the British and from the minority so-called "Martial Races", such as the Sikhs and the Gurkhas.

 The inefficiencies of the old organisation, which had estranged sepoys from their British officers, were addressed, and the post-1857 units were mainly organised on the "irregular" system.
 From 1797 until the rebellion of 1857, each regular Bengal Native Infantry regiment had had 22 or 23 British officers, who held every position of authority down to the second-in-command of each company.
 In irregular units there were fewer British officers, but they associated themselves far more closely with their soldiers, while more responsibility was given to the Indian officers.

 The British increased the ratio of British to Indian soldiers within India.
 From 1861 Indian artillery was replaced by British units, except for a few mountain batteries.
 The post-rebellion changes formed the basis of the military organisation of British India until the early 20th century.